 Kansas recognizes an invasion of privacy claim based upon a defendant's intrusion upon seclusion.
 Lowe v.
 Surpas Res.
 Corp., 253 F. Supp.
 2d 1209, 1236-37 (D. Kan.
 2003) (citing Moore v.
 R.Z.
 Sims Chevrolet-Subaru, Inc., 738 P.2d 852, 856 (Kan.
 1987)) "[A] plaintiff must establish the existence of two conditions: 'First, something in the nature of an intentional interference in the solitude or seclusion of a person's physical being, or prying into his private affairs or concerns, and second, that the intrusion would be highly offensive to a reasonable person."
 Id. at 1237 (quoting Moore, 738 P.2d at 857.
 To be liable, the defendant must place himself physically, or by means of his senses, within plaintiff's zone of privacy.
 Ali v.
 Douglas Cable Commc'ns, 929 F. Supp.
 1362, 1382 (D. Kan.
 1996).
 "Consequently, it is both the manner of intrusion as well as the nature of the information acquired that must rise to the level of being highly offensive to a reasonable person."
 Id.

-J.H. claims that Wisner intentionally interfered with his seclusion when he "pried into his personal affairs and concerns by asking him about his personal life, sexual activities[,] and genitalia during [the] examination."
+John claims that Wisner intentionally interfered with his seclusion when he "pried into [his] personal affairs and concerns by asking him about his personal life, sexual activities[,] and genitalia during a medical examination."
 (Doc.
-16, at 22.)
-J.H. argues that Wisner's conduct was intrusive such that a reasonable person would be offended; but J.H. also maintains that Wisner's offensive inquiries served the VA's interest because the questioning could have obtained medically relevant information.
+10, at 23.)
+John argues that Wisner's conduct was intrusive such that a reasonable person would be offended; but John also maintains that Wisner's offensive inquiries served the VA's interest because the questioning could have obtained medically relevant information.

-J.H.'s position on his claim of invasion of privacy is inconsistent with his allegations that Wisner was acting within the scope of his employment.
+John's position on his claim of invasion of privacy is inconsistent with his allegations that Wisner was acting within the scope of his employment.
 As previously stated, it is reasonable to expect that an appointment with a PA might include questions about the patient's personal life and a full physical examination.
-J.H. is correct in that a VA patient would have a heightened interest in privacy concerning his medical treatment and sexual information; however, the fact that Wisner asked J.H. about his sex life is not unreasonable.
-J.H. does not allege that Wisner publicized J.H.'s personal information.
-If Wisner's inquiries were offensive and unreasonable, then he would not have been acting within the scope of his employment-a position that J.H. opposes.
+John is correct in that a VA patient would have a heightened interest in privacy concerning his medical treatment and sexual information; however, the fact that Wisner asked John about his sex life is not unreasonable.
+John does not allege that Wisner publicized John's personal information.
+If Wisner's inquiries were offensive and unreasonable, then he would not have been acting within the scope of his employment-a position that John opposes.
 See generally O'Shea, 350 F.3d at 1107 (a slight deviation does not amount to turning aside completely from the employer's business, so as to be inconsistent with its pursuit, and is often reasonably expected).
-The court finds that J.H.'s invasion of privacy claim is not plausible.
+The court finds that John's invasion of privacy claim is not plausible.